Visual sensory needs

 Sense

-Self-regulation of emotions.
 Sensory needs, which can be hearing loss and/or visual impairment or sensory processing difficulties and physical difficulties, can occur for a variety of reasons, e.eSpecial Needs is dedicated to providing our clients with the best selection of adaptive equipment, rehab equipment and therapy solutions for children and adults with special needs.Sensory Processing Disorder Checklist - The OT Toolboxtheottoolbox.If your child is sensitive to sound, touch, taste, smell, visuals or movements, they may have a sensory need.
+Light rays follow a path through many different structures of the eye, finally reaching the visual cortex in the brain.